chrisdkemper/blog/_posts/2012-06-10-a-new-site-eventually.md

 ---
 layout: post
-title:  "A new site, eventually "
+title:  "A new site, eventually"
 date:   2012-06-10 11:39:09
 comments: true
 categories: frontend
+summary: A new website..
 ---

 Since my previous site, a placeholder page I built on the Megabus home from the .net awards in 2010 I've been saying I'll build a new one, and now, I finally have!
 Due to this being nearly 2 years coming, I've decided to just finally get something out there actually allows me to blog, and show any potential side projects I have going on (wait and see for that one).
 I was initially going to build the site in Drupal, then in Wordpress, then in PyroCMS.
 Although all of these systems would have been perfectly adiquete, I then suddenly realised, I know how to code, I don't need a CMS.